UniversalDependencies/docs/_xcl/index.md

 	* Converb `Conv`, tagged [VERB](xcl-pos/VERB) or [AUX](xcl-pos/AUX).
 	* Participle `Part`, tagged [VERB](xcl-pos/VERB) or [AUX](xcl-pos/AUX).
 	* Verbal noun `Vnoun`, tagged [VERB](xcl-pos/VERB) or [AUX](xcl-pos/AUX).
-* [Person](xcl-feat/Person) has three values, which mark the person of the verb's subject on verbs.
+* [Person](xcl-feat/Person) has three values (`1`, `2`, `3`), which mark the person of the verb's subject on verbs.
 Classical Armenian is a pro-drop language and a personal pronoun as subject is often omitted.
 * [Aspect](xcl-feat/Aspect) has two values, `Imp` and `Perf`.
 The aspect is defined in purely morphological terms based on the type of the verb stem, from which a verb form is derived.
 The aspectual semantics expressed by either of the two types of forms may not match the formal aspect.
 * Finite verbs always have one of three values of [Mood](xcl-feat/Mood): `Ind`, `Sub`, or `Imp`.
 * In the indicative mood, verbs always have one of the two values of [Tense](xcl-feat/Tense): `Pres` or `Past`, which, in combination with the aforementioned aspectual values, define the three synthetic tenses, the Present, the Aorist, and the Imperfect.
 * `Sub` defines the Subjunctve mood, which is also used to express the Future and combines with the two aspectual values.
-* `Imp` defines the imperative, derived from a perfective stem, and the prohibitive, derived from an imperfective stem and obligatorily combined with a prohibitive particle մի/_mi_.
+* `Imp` defines the imperative, derived from a perfective stem, and the prohibitive, derived from an imperfective stem and obligatorily combined with a prohibitive particle մի/_mi_; the prohibitive forms are tagged with the feature [Connegative](xcl-feat/Connegative).
 * [Voice](xcl-feat/Voice) has two values, `Act` and `Pass`.
 It characterises the oppositional inflectional voice, which is expressed only in part of the verbal paradigm.
 Some forms, such as the present indicative forms of the a-conjugation (գնամ/_gnam_ “I go”) and the first plural form of the aorist indicative (լուաք/_luakʽ_ “we heard”), are underspecified for voice.
-The `Pass` value defines to a wide range of valency-decreasing alternations including the passive, middle, reflexive, etc. The morphological causative is a derivational category; derived causatives can be marked by the inflectional voice as `Act` or `Pass`, which makes the voice a layered feature in Classical Armenian.
-The causative layer is identified as [Voice[caus]]() and invariably takes the value `Cau`.
+The `Pass` value defines to a wide range of valency-decreasing alternations including the passive, middle, reflexive, etc. The morphological causative is a derivational category; the active and labile forms of the causatives are tagged as `Cau`, whereas the mediopassive have `CauPass`.
+Note that the active and labile forms currently remain underspecified, which awaits an improvement in the UD guidelines with respect to systems, which combine the derivational and inflectional voice marking.
-* [Polarity](xcl-feat/Polarity) feature with its `Polarity=Neg` value applies primarily to verbs ([VERB](xcl-pos/VERB), [AUX](xcl-pos/AUX)) that can be negated using ոչ/_očʽ_ (with its proclitic variant չ=/_čʽ_=) or a prohibitive particle մի/_mi_.
-The particle ոչ can also modify pronouns.
+* [Polarity](xcl-feat/Polarity) feature with its `Polarity=Neg` value applies to negation particles ոչ/_očʽ_ (with its proclitic variant չ=/_čʽ_=) and մի/_mi_ as well as a negated copula չիք/_čʻikʻ_ “there is no”, which has a [PRON](xcl-pos/PRON) tag.

 ### Other Features